 Creating an inclusive experience for all employees.

 A shift to hybrid work gives you the opportunity to re-evaluate how to best meet your employees’ changing needs.
-Here’s how a recognition and rewards program can support three core focus areas for employees in this new world of work:
+Here’s how an employee recognition and rewards program can support three core focus areas for employees in this new world of work:

 As we all juggle different responsibilities and have unique passions and interests, it’s clear that a one-size-fits-all approach is no longer an option.
 An employee recognition program that enables personalization can support your workforce’s demand for choice.

-As we migrate to a hybrid work environment, it’s natural for managers to prefer employees who they work with side-by-side in the office.
+As we migrate to a hybrid work environment, it’s natural for managers to prefer employees who they work with side-by-side in the office over remote workers.

-In a hybrid world, it’s easy to feel disconnected from your teammates and the company’s purpose.
+In a hybrid workplace, it’s easy to feel disconnected from your teammates and the company’s purpose.

-What types of recognition programs should you introduce to address the needs of your hybrid workforce?
+What types of employee recognition programs should you introduce to address the needs of your hybrid or remote workforce?
 While there are many you can choose from, here are three that we recommend starting with:

 Spot recognition programs reward specific behaviors, contributions, or milestones when they occur.
-This type of recognition is especially impactful in a hybrid work environment because it allows you to signal what great work looks like to your entire workforce and inspires repeat behavior, regardless of location.
+This form of recognizing remote employees is especially impactful in a hybrid workplace because it allows you to signal what great work looks like to your entire workforce and inspires repeat behavior, regardless of location.

 Working remotely or in a hybrid setting means employees no longer see company values painted on the walls every day.
-To address this, we’ve seen an uptick in the adoption of Company Values Award recognition programs, which celebrate employees who demonstrate company values on a monthly or quarterly basis.
+To address this, we’ve seen an uptick in the adoption of Company Values Award recognition programs, which recognize remote or on-site employees who demonstrate company values on a monthly or quarterly basis.

 Values awards programs remind employees that they’re part of a bigger mission and, most importantly, are inclusive.
 Anyone from the marketing intern to the CEO can (and should) bring your company values to life, and celebrating those who live them, helps keep them top of mind for the entire organization.